Lansing McLoskey

 Lansing McLoskey (born 1964) is an American composer of contemporary classical music.
 His Zealot Canticles: An Oratorio for Tolerance was a winner of the 61st Annual Grammy Award for Best Choral Performance by the ensemble The Crossing.
 McLoskey serves as a Professor of Music at the Frost School of Music in Miami, Florida.
-Among McLoskey's numerous commissions are those from Guerilla Opera, Copland House, The Fromm Foundation, The Barlow Endowment, N.E.A., The Crossing, ensemberlino vocale, New Spectrum Foundation, Ensemble Berlin PianoPercussion, Passepartout Duo, the Boston Choral Ensemble, and Kammerkoret NOVA.
+He has been commissioned by Guerilla Opera, Copland House, The Fromm Foundation, The Barlow Endowment, N.E.A., The Crossing, ensemberlino vocale, New Spectrum Foundation, Ensemble Berlin PianoPercussion, Passepartout Duo, the Boston Choral Ensemble, and Kammerkoret NOVA.

 Early life

 McLoskey was born to Robert and JoAnn McLoskey in 1964.
 His grandfather, Heinrich "Henry" L. Hansen was born in Denmark.
 Growing up in Cupertino, California, Lansing came from a musical family.
 His mother minored in piano performance at Cal State Fresno, his father played saxophone, and his grandfather, Illinois congressman Robert T. McLoskey, played violin in a regional orchestra.
 As a teenager, McLoskey learned to play piano, guitar, and saxophone.
-He started writing rock songs at 14, after purchasing an electric guitar from a flea market.
-Following high school, McLoskey studied abroad as a student at Holte Gymnasium outside of Copenhagen, Denmark, where he learned to speak Danish.
+He started writing rock songs at 14 after buying an electric guitar at a flea market.
+After high school, McLoskey studied abroad as a student at Holte Gymnasium in Denmark, where he learned to speak Danish.

-Although his tastes were eclectic, he found himself drawn to music outside the mainstream, including Prog Rock, Punk Rock, Industrial, Goth, No-Wave, and Post-Punk.
-He immersed himself in the hardcore punk scene in the San Francisco Bay Area, and played in several punk, surf, goth-dance, and experimental bands in high school and college, including The Suburban Lemmings, The Minority, The Bruces, Spangled Blew, and a “punk opera” project he co-wrote, called "Stanly in the Sewer.”
+Although his tastes were eclectic, McLoskey found himself drawn to music outside the mainstream, including Prog Rock, Punk Rock, Industrial, Goth, No-Wave, and Post-Punk.
+He immersed himself in the hardcore punk scene in the San Francisco Bay Area, and played in several punk, surf, goth-dance, and experimental bands in high school and college, including The Suburban Lemmings, The Minority, The Bruces, Spangled Blew, and a "punk opera" project he co-wrote called Stanly in the Sewer.
 Around this time, McLoskey had a spiritual awakening and dropped his musical pursuits to serve an LDS mission in Denmark.